silverhoodlum/rsa_quote/README.md

 npm start
 ```

-Once api is running cd into into main folder, install dependencies & start
+Once api is running open a new terminal & cd into into main folder, install dependencies & start

 ```sh
 npm install